BeniaDev/applied_ml_tsu/module_1.md

 After you read whole article you can prepare fast review and we can discuss it together, like it happens in [DS Talks Siberia seminars](https://t.me/+fQ07VSVJ2V8yZGYy).

-Or you can just present paper your want on any our class time.
+Or you can just present paper you want on any our class.
 [Papers examples list:](https://docs.google.com/spreadsheets/d/1G0ShaZwP7rjpGKG6-ReO6i9Yr9H5o0zAVfQ-SFYaOrQ/edit?usp=sharing)

 __Total: 20 points__  Over all points at this task.